 Since the dawn of history humankind has sought the best way to achieve vertical transport of freight and passengers lift across different levels.
 These equipment for transporting items up and down are early elevators.

-Elevator history began several hundred years prior to Christ.
-The earliest elevators were referred to as hoists.
-These were driven by humans or animal power, and sometimes powered by water.
+Elevator of history began several hundred years prior to Christ.
+The earliest elevators, known as hoists, were powered by humans, animals, or sometimes water.

 Modern elevators were invented in the 1800s.
 These primitive elevators gradually evolved from steam-driven into hydraulic energy.
-First hydraulic elevators were developed using water pressure as a basis of energy.
+The first hydraulic elevators used water pressure as their energy source.

-They were used to transport material in warehouses, factories and mines.
-Elevators using hydraulics were frequently employed in European factories.
-Logolift founded a company to manufacture elevators, and eventually became the dominant player in the elevator business.
+Factories, warehouses, and mines used elevators to transport materials.
+In Europe, hydraulic elevators were commonly used in factories.
+Logolift founded a company to manufacture elevators, and eventually became the dominant player in the History of elevator business.
 Today, the Logolift Elevator Factory is the largest vertical manufacturer in india. transportation systems.

 Control methods and motor technology changed rapidly and electric power quickly became the standard energy source.
 The security and efficiency of elevators were greatly improved.